 The other restaurants included on his list are situated in Georgia, Romania, Lithuania and Slovenia.

-Kraków and Budapest restaurant among emerging Europe’s finest
+Kraków and Budapest restaurants among emerging Europe’s finest

 About Kraków’s Garden restaurant, situated in the Old Town, just a few minutes walk from the Main Square, Turp writes that “the warm, wood-infused interior is a delight and makes eating here a memorable occasion even when poor weather means that the garden it out of action”.
 With three great chefs at the controls, Dominik Sas, Tomasz Turecki and Patryk Potepa, this certainly sounds like a treat!